shakfu/cyfaust/README.md

     - will build `cyfaust`

-3. `make test` will test the `cyfaust.interp` module and audio driver and will interpret a `noise.dsp` mmodule and produce "noise" if successful.
+3. `make test` will run the tests in sequence.
+You can also run `pytest` to do the same.

 ## Prior Art of Faust + Python